thekaranacharya/llm-fine-tuning/README.md

 * **Test Accuracy and Loss**
 * **Percentage of Trainable Parameters**
 * **Training Time**

+## Usage
+* Install the required packages using `pip install -r requirements.txt`.
+* Use a GPU for faster training.
+Check whether GPU is available using `nvidia-smi`.
+* Run the experiments using the command: `python finetuning.py`.

 ### Details
 * Fine-tuning downstream task: Binary Text Classification